ImanHOUBBANE/Password-hacker/README.md

 # Password-hacker

 Developing a client app and connecting to a server using the socket module.
-Implementation of password cracker using three methods: brute force, dictionary-based brute force and time-based vulnerability
+Implementation of password cracker using four methods:
+1. Brute force.
+2. Dictionary-based brute force.
+3. Catching exception.
+4. Time-based vulnerability.